GWR and BR (WR) Models 6

 a DJH kit.

-This is my Dean goods.
+This is my Dean Goods.
 Basically a Hornby model, but fitted with

 Comet loco and tender chassis.
 This not only improves the appearance immensely